tordevries/debuggr/README.md

 - **Email User**.
 Provides a mailto link with the host's name and email, if configured in the options.
 - **Log Out**.
 Logs you out, ending your session.
 - **Debuggr Info**.
 Links to this page on GitHub.

+With both local and remote files, Debuggr attempts to recognize and render image, audio, and video formats in a usable format: images and video are displayed visually, and audio and video are displayed with HTML5 player controls.

 ---
 ## Debuggr Options